Towards a deterministic KPZ equation with fractional diffusion: The stationary problem: Existence result using potential theory

 In this case there are difficulties to use the comparison arguments.
 It is possible to find a supersolution but it is not clear how to pass to the limit in the gradient term when dealing with the family of approximating problems.

-In the local case this difficulty is overpassed by using convenient nonlinear test functions and a suitable change of variable.
+In the local case this difficulty is overpasses by using convenient nonlinear test functions and a suitable change of variable.
 In the nonlocal framework it seems to be necessary to change this point of view and to adapt a different approach.
-We will use in a convenient way the Schauder fixed point theorem following the strategy used recently in \cite{CON1} and \cite{CON2} for the local case. \begin{Theorem} Suppose that $\O$ is a bounded regular domain and that $f\in L^m(\O)$ where $m>\frac{N}{2s}$.
-Then there exists $\l^*(f)>0$ such that for all $\l<\l^*$, problem \eqref{qq} has a solution $u\in W^{1,2s}_0(\O)$. \end{Theorem} \begin{proof} Suppose that $f\in L^m(\O)$ where $m>\frac{N}{2s}$.
-We know by Lemma \ref{key2} that if $v$ is a solution to problem \eqref{gener1}, then for all $p<\frac{m N}{N-m(2s-1)}$, there exists a positive constant $C_0$ such that
+We will use in a convenient way the Schauder fixed point theorem following the strategy used recently in \cite{CON1} and \cite{CON2} for the local case, under suitable condition on $s$.